MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-town-halls.md

 To learn more about using CQD for town halls in your org, see [What is Call Quality Dashboard (CQD).](CQD-what-is-call-quality-dashboard.md)

 ### Town hall insights for organizers

 With a Teams Premium license, during a town hall, organizers and co-organizers can see real-time event analytics like viewer count, attendees’ country/region, and more.
 The analytics consist of several data widgets, including charts and graphs, breakdowns tables, and a viewing experience timeline.

 For more information on how organizers in your org can use insights for their town halls, see [Town hall insights in Microsoft Teams.](https://support.microsoft.com/office/town-hall-insights-in-microsoft-teams-def99575-61bf-4ea2-ad0e-c6e75dce7741)

-For meeting organizers that don't have a Teams Premium license, they can check to see if their third party providers offer insights during town halls.
+For town hall organizers that don't have a Teams Premium license, they can check to see if their third party providers offer insights during town halls.

 ## Town hall control comparison